Skip to main content

 The diagram below shows AxonFlow in a typical healthcare stack.
 The pattern applies whether your AI agents are clinical tools, patient-facing copilots, or back-office billing automation.

-Every interaction between an agent and an LLM provider passes through the Orchestrator, where policies are evaluated and PHI detection runs.
+Every interaction between an agent and an LLM provider passes through the Orchestrator, where policies are evaluated and PII detection can run on PHI-bearing fields.
 Every interaction between an agent and a healthcare data source passes through the MCP Gateway, where three-phase policy evaluation (request, response, exfiltration) applies.
 High-risk clinical steps route to the HITL queue.
 All decisions produce structured audit records.

 Decision Mode for healthcare infrastructure teams